alephjs/aleph.js/CONTRIBUTING.md

-# Contributing to postjs
+# Contributing to aleph.js

-Welcome, and thank you for taking time in contributing to postjs!
+Welcome, and thank you for taking time in contributing to aleph.js!

 ## Development Setup